sergey-koba-mobidev/university-journal/README.md

 - Disciplines can change teachers in other semester
 - expire for cache
 - add RAILS_ENV export to .bashrc
-- button to set attends with 1 click
+- button to set no attends with 1 click